 - Access across different healthcare providers

-- Provides complete overall medical history of a patient
+- Provides a complete overall medical history of a patient

 - Designed to share patient data with authorized providers from more than one organization

-EMR and HER software helps doctors, medical practitioners and healthcare workers keep track of healthcare related information for their patients.
-It also increases workflow by providing staff with easy access to patient data though a centralized electronic system.
+EMR and HER software help doctors, medical practitioners, and healthcare workers keep track of healthcare-related information for their patients.
+It also increases workflow by providing staff with easy access to patient data through a centralized electronic system.